EU industry steels itself for U.S. tariffs

 Share prices initially fell across the European steel sector on Friday, but there was something of a mixed picture, with two of the bloc’s biggest producers saying the move will have limited impact on them.

-U.S. President Donald Trump announced import tariffs of 25 percent on steel and 10 percent on aluminum on Thursday, exempting Canada and Mexico while offering the possibility of excluding other allies.
+U.S. President Donald Trump announced import tariffs of 25 percent on steel and 10 percent on aluminium on Thursday, exempting Canada and Mexico while offering the possibility of excluding other allies.

 The European Union responded by saying it would ask the World Trade Organization to impose its own measures, adding that it was hopeful the bloc would be made exempt.